Learn to read URLs to spot phishing scams

 4. www.facebook.com/ads/library/?active_status=all&ad_type=political_and_issue_ads&country=US&media_type=all

-Short links are fairly common on social media and in some cases, in emails, for a number of reasons.
-Some of the most common resources for this are Bitly, Rebandly and TinyUrl.
-Companies and marketers use short links to reduce character counts on social media, track link clicks, etc. Because of their common usage, they have started to be leveraged in cyberattacks as well.
+Short links are fairly common on social media and in some cases, in emails, for several reasons.
+Some of the most common resources for this are Bitly, Rebandly, and TinyUrl.
+Companies and marketers use short links to reduce character counts on social media, track link clicks, etc. Because of their common usage, they have also started to be leveraged in cyberattacks.
 Here’s an example of a short link: https://bit.ly/3fh8Dmo

 UTMs & Tracking